Where is the US-China relationship headed in 2022? | DW | 22.12.2021

 The US drive to isolate Chinese technology from the rest of the world looks likely to continue in 2022, with Washington not holding up on making it difficult for Chinese firms to acquire critical US-made hardware.

-"The US is just beginning to implement tighter restrictions on technology transfer to China, and there will be more steps taken in 2022," said Glaser.
+"The US is just beginning to implement tighter restrictions on technology transfer to China, and there will be more steps taken in 2022," Glaser said.

 In 2022, the US Department of Defense is expected to close regulatory loopholes that, for example, have allowed Chinese semiconductor maker SMIC to purchase critical US technology, and other Chinese entities will likely be added to the US Commerce Department's blacklist, Glaser added.